Energy, It’s all about the Energy - and this is where Sport kicked in…

 That, for me is a big positive TICK.

-So, Movement, Energy and Sport was where it was headed and initially with my Journalist’s cap on I was lucky enough to get up and close to the action at Ryder Cups and The Open Golf Championships.
+So, movement, energy and sport was where it was headed and initially with my journalist’s cap on I was lucky enough to get up and close to the action at Ryder Cups & The Open Golf Championships.

-Other avenues opened up - from Rugby, Skiing, Surfing, Football, Cricket, Tennis - even Musicians in Action - Perhaps next I’ll have a go at Chefs!
+Other avenues opened up - from rugby, skiing, surfing, football, cricket, tennis - even musicians tootling, twanging and thumping away - perhaps next I’ll have a go at chefs!

 How did it all begin - with Sport and with which one?